fedlinllc/fedlin-vercel-aws-baseline/README.md

 > Not a certification product.
 We automate technical controls & evidence—**you own policy & process**.
 > More: `docs/compliance-pack.md`

+> **Scope & Limitations**
+> - This repository demonstrates *technical controls & evidence automation*.
+> - It is **not** a certification product (HIPAA/PCI).
+Policy & process remain customer-owned.
+> - The live demo uses a public health endpoint only; admin/privileged routes require authentication.

 ---

 ## License